Rutebåten Utsira

-Rutebåten Utsira AS is a company that operates the ferry MS Utsira from Haugesund to Utsira, Norway.
-The company is owned by the Municipality of Utsira who took over operations in 1978.
+Rutebåten Utsira AS is a company that operates the ferry MS Utsira which runs between the town of Haugesund and the island of Utsira in Rogaland county, Norway.
+The company is owned by Utsira Municipality who took over operations in 1978.
 The current ferry was delivered in 2005; the crossing takes 70 minutes with four scheduled round trips per day on contract with Kolumbus.